Omnichannel programs and in-store verification

 Features and resources

-• Omnichannel consulting
+• InStore consulting

 • Train-the-trainer consulting

-• Specialty program customizations
+• Specialty program customizations, including loyalty integrations

-• In-store associate override
+• In-store associate override feature

 Contact SheerID or your Customer Success Manager (CSM) to learn more about the components of this package and to obtain a quote.